Jefferson Township High School (New Jersey): Athletics

+In the 2021 season, the Jefferson Township High School football team won the NJSIAA North II Group II sectional championship with a 28–7 victory over Rutherford High School during the playoffs.

-The girls track team won the Group II state indoor relay championship in 1990.
+The girls' track team won the Group II state indoor relay championship in 1990.

-The wrestling team won the North II Group II state sectional title in 1991-1996 and 2000, together with three consecutive Group II state titles from 1992 to 1994 The wrestling team the program's third consecutive Group II state titlein 1994 with a 45–14 win against Buena Regional High School.
+The boys' wrestling team won the North II Group II state sectional title in 1991-1996 and 2000, together with three consecutive Group II state titles from 1992 to 1994.
+The team won the program's third consecutive Group II state title in 1994 with a 45–14 win against Buena Regional High School.
 The team held the #1 ranking in the USA Today Super 25 national rankings during the 1993 season.

 The girls' basketball team won the Group II state championship in 1992, defeating previously undefeated Middle Township High School by a score of 51–42 in the tournament final and advanced to the Tournament of Champions seeded fourth before falling 41–40 in the quarterfinals to fifth-seeded Egg Harbor Township High School to finish the season with a record of 28–4.

-The 2001-2002 boys varsity swim team won their first Morris County Championship four years after establishing a team under head coach Brian Palumbo.
+The 2001-2002 boys' varsity swim team won their first Morris County Championship four years after establishing a team under head coach Brian Palumbo.
 The 2009-2010 boys varsity swim team won the inaugural NJAC Northern Division Championship by going 8–0 in the conference under coach Scott Davis and Karen Gaba.

 The softball team won the Group III state championship in 2003 (vs. Hamilton High School West in the finals) and won the 2004 Group II state title, defeating Sterling High School 2–0 in the championship game.

 The ice hockey team won the Haas Cup in 2007.

 The girls cheerleading team won the final Sussex County Interscholastic League champions in 2008 against defending champions the Vernon Vikings.
 The 2008–09 and the 2011–2012 teams won the National Championship title which was held in Baltimore.

-The girls track and field team won their divisional, county and conference titles in spring of 2013.
+The girls' track and field team won their divisional, county and conference titles in spring of 2013.
 Their 100-meter relay team was also two-time county champions, 2013 group champions, as well as the county record holder.